Director of Operations

 Senior Safety Consultant

 Kurt began his career as a concrete laborer, working his way up to a concrete pump truck operator where he held his Operating Engineers Local 234 Union card for 14 years.
 These positions moved Kurt all over the mid-west, working with a multitude of construction sites, coordinating operations, and leading site safety efforts.
 After the 2009 construction slowdown, Kurt transitioned into the Retail agronomy and Grain handling industry in Central Iowa.
-During this 12 year experience, Kurt worked his way up from an agronomy applicator to a Site Location Manager.
+During this 12-year experience, Kurt worked his way up from an agronomy applicator to a Site Location Manager.
 During this transition, Kurt was a charter committee member for the company's Behavior-Based Safety creation team and stayed on the committee for 10 years.
 This opportunity provided Kurt the foundation to grow as a safety coach and company leader while advancing into a manager role.
-Kurt brings a positive coach approach when walking job sites, his operational knowledge, and passion for people is what makes Kurt a true cultural change agent.
+Kurt brings a positive coach approach when walking job sites, his operational knowledge, and passion for people is what make Kurt a true cultural change agent.